SCassady/domain-specific-bert-scripts/README.md

-### BERT domain-specific training scripts
+### BERT domain-specific training scripts for use with Multi-label classification

-Scripts to further pretrain pretrained bert models on more data, and then to finetune on a task.
+Scripts to further pretrain pretrained bert models on more data, and then to finetune on a multi-label classification task.
 Also includes evaluation scripts and counting scripts, but some are currently hardcoded for the ESS and Tayide datasets.

 In order to use this, the following should also be installed:
 - the official bert repository: https://github.com/google-research/bert
-- a pretrained bert-base model; for example, BlueBERT-Base, Uncased, PubMed+MIMIC-III
+- a pretrained bert-base model; for example, "BlueBERT-Base, Uncased, PubMed+MIMIC-III" from https://github.com/ncbi-nlp/bluebert

+#### Environments

-For the MSc work, 2 environments were used:
+For the MSc work, 2 environments were used.

-for pretraning, with the following installed:
+The pretraining env included:
 - python                    3.6.10
 - bert-tensorflow           1.0.1
 - tensorflow                1.11.0